BeepBoopBit/HLInt/Documentation/main.md

     * Private Constructor to deploy a singleton class.

 * `LanguageDictionary(LanguageDictionary const&)`
-    * Prevents the creation of new instances by deleting both the copy constructor and the assignment operator.
+    * Prevents the creation of new instances by deleting copy constructor.

 #### Methods

+* `void operator=(LanguageDictionary const&)`
+    * Deleted assignment operator since the LanguageDictionary is a singleton.

 * `static LanguageDictionary& getInstance()`
     * Ensures that there is only one instance of the LanguageDictionary class.

-* `std::string getTokenName(LanguageToken token)`
-    * Returns the name of a language token as a string, to easily identify tokens.

 * `std::map<std::string, LanguageToken>& getLanguageKeywords()`
     * Provieds access and returns a map of language keywords.